Ford Fiesta Brake Problems: Common Issues & Solutions Guide

 Solution

-- Upgrade brake pads: Use high-temperature compound pads
+- Upgrade brake pads: Use high-temperature compound pads for demanding driving

-- Driving technique: Allow brakes to cool between heavy use
+- Driving technique: Allow brakes to cool between heavy use applications; do not drag brakes on long descents

 DIY Difficulty: Medium | Time: 2-3 hours